 It is very important not to change the size or aspect ratio of the page when printing it.
 You should set the print scale to the 100% in the dialog window or check the "actual size” setting.
 This ensures the right scale and shape of the print.

 A relatively common problem is that the page “snaps” to the upper left corner - despite various settings, the page is not centered on the paper, see the following pictures:

 In this case, try switching “Page sizing & Handling” to “Poster” in the dialog window and select the 100% scale again.

 After printing, measure the reference square on your page with a ruler.
 If the scale is right - the dimensions of the “real” square correspond to the dimensions indicated in the square - print the remaining pages of the pattern using the same settings.
 Otherwise, you need to try different settings in the dialog window (or directly on the printer) to get the scale and aspect ratio just right.

 How to assemble the pattern:

-Now you just need to assemble the pattern – glue it together.
-Some seamstresses are a little afraid of this phase, but it’s not hard at all.
+Now you just need to assemble the pattern - glue it together.
+Some sewers are a little afraid of this phase, but it’s not hard at all.
 I try to sort the pages in a logical sequence to make my work easier.
 Play some nice music, have a cup of something tasty and get to work.
 You can learn more about this process here:

 I think that now you have all the information you need to start sewing.